 Gear Checklist for Hillwalking In Ireland:

-– Baselayer – again you can spend a lot of money or go cheap with generic items, once they are made from a material good for wicking sweat then they are good enough.
-Polyester/merino/bamboo are good, cottons are bad.
+– Baselayer – again you can spend a lot of money or go cheap with generic items, once they are made from material good for wicking sweat then they are good enough.
+Polyester/merino/bamboo are good, cotton is bad.

-– warm breathable layers – again you don’t have to buy specific hiking clothing, obviously purpose designed clothing will perform better, but any clothing designed to be use for activity or the outdoors is appropriate, for women gym leggings are a great option instead of trousers.
+– warm breathable layers – again you don’t have to buy specific hiking clothing, obviously, purpose-designed clothing will perform better, but any clothing designed to be used for an activity or the outdoors is appropriate, for women gym leggings are a great option instead of trousers.
 Like baselayers make sure they aren’t cotton or denim.
-Cottons and Denims don’t dry fast and you can lose a lot of body heat as your system works hard to warm up the cold fabric.
-This is an issue on a wet day as well as a hot day, when sweat covered clothing can sap at our energy levels stealthily.
+Cotton and Denim don’t dry fast and you can lose a lot of body heat as your system works hard to warm up the cold fabric.
+This is an issue on a wet day as well as a hot day when sweat covered clothing can sap at our energy levels stealthily.

 – Hiking socks.
 Specifically designed hiking socks are expensive, but they last a long time and will help prevent getting blisters and that’s worth any money.
 I like Bridgedale socks.